 Mercedes-Benz V6 and V8 engines had timing chain problems caused by balance shaft and idler gear failures.
-Mercedes produced certain models with defective gears in their balance shafts (M272 engines) or with defective idle gears ( M273 engines).
+Mercedes produced specific models with defective gears in their balance shafts (M272 engines) or with defective idle gears ( M273 engines).
 These faulty gears wear out prematurely, excessively, and without warning, causing the vehicle to malfunction, the ‘check engine light’ to remain illuminated, and the vehicle to misfire or stop driving.
-A lawsuit was filed against Mercedes-Benz, and you can read the details below.
+A lawsuit was filed against Mercedes-Benz; you can read the details below.
 1

-In very few cases a stretched timing chain could also be possible due to lack of maintenance and regular oil changes.
-The reason why these engines had such problems is that weak materials were used for the balance shaft sprockets and the timing chain guide wheel idler.
+In very few cases, a stretched timing chain could also be possible due to a lack of maintenance and regular oil changes.
+These engines had such problems because weak materials were used for the balance shaft sprockets and the timing chain guide wheel idler.
 These materials were updated later in the production.
-You can find out if your Mercedes-Benz has the weak materials if you know your engine serial number or use the instructions below to find it using your VIN.
+You can find out if your Mercedes-Benz has weak materials if you know your engine serial number, or use the instructions below to find it using your VIN.

 Early M272 and M273 ( Model Years 2004-2008)

 - 2005–2008 CLS280